aliazani/books/linux-tricks/lpic1.md

 * search for binary, man page and libraries files and directories

+* whereis pwd ==> show us the manpage location and binary files location

 ---

 # which

 * only search the PATH location

+* echo $PATH ==> show us the PATH variables

+* /bin/pwd ==> exactly the same as pwd that used with PATH

+* which is used to locate the executable file associated with the given command by searching it in the path environment variable

 ---